Junnanella/Packed/journals/josiah.md

 The group and I briefly discussed the GHI form page.
 We also discussed handling weather data from the API differently.

 Today was slow work with a lot of errors when creating the views to handle the creation of a packing list.
 I reconfigured the encoders and ended up rebuilding the database a couple of times.
 In the end, I created a couple helper functions in the views to actually make create the table rows.
 I also implemented a feature in the views that checks to make sure a user item that was input does not already exist before creating another one.
 Instructors will be reviewing our project tomorrow so I created a fairly comprehensive step by step to get the project up and running.

+## July 28, 2022

+Today, I worked on:
+* Completed create packing list views
+* Integrated Django Rest Framework SimpleJWT auth in the frontend and backend

+The group and I discussed goals for the weekend/next week.
+We also did a bit of pair programming to troubleshoot the refactoring of the weather API.

+Today was a large undertaking.
+I have been putting off implementing authentication but finally jumped in to do it.
+I learned a lot about custom user models in Django.
+I also studied up on the React hook, useContext.
+Keeping track of the JWT's stored in local storage and in the react state was tricky.
+Writing the functions to refresh tokens periodically was also a huge challenge.
+However, after today's work, I feel as though I could do this again and take much less time.